iservicesinc/php-boiler/README.md

     npm run prod-server
     ```

-    Your prodction site is now running at `http://localhost:8080`!
+    Your production site is now running at `http://localhost:8080`!